 Or if you:

-- Can’t walk more than a few blocks without significant pain;
+- Can’t walk any distance without experiencing significant pain;

 - Can’t tolerate pain medications.

 During the Surgery